Endometrial Cancer: A Farewell Ceremony for My Uterus and Her Friends

 He shook his head.
 “No. Some people worry we’re going to clone them.”

 I smiled.
 “Cloning!
 Hey, that’s an idea in case the cancer kills me.”

 But kill me it didn’t, and most likely won’t.
 Dr. Freid’s suspicion was right.
 The cancer was early stage and had not spread past my endometrial lining.
 I found out the good news within hours of the surgery.
 That day in UNC Hospital was one of the happiest of my life.
 Never, ever, have I experienced such relief.

-A year later, I’m in good spirits, and I feel great.
+A handful of years later, I’m in good spirits, and I feel great.
 Although the odds are low my cancer will return, I go for an exam every six months.
 I live in fear of discovering blood again, which might indicate the cancer is back.
 Cancer survivors tell me the fear goes on forever but will lessen over time.

-Through my blog, Friend for the Ride, and my other writing, I’m working to advocate for endometrial cancer awareness.
+Through my blog, Friend for the Ride, and my other writing, I’ve been working to advocate for endometrial cancer awareness.
 The most common cancer of the female reproductive system, it’s usually highly curable when caught early.

 Sometimes I put my hands on my belly, searching for a hollow space where my organs used to be.
 I can’t find one.
 And my sadness at losing them?
 Gone.
 Vanished.
 The surgery saved my life.
 I’m pleased though, that my uterus and friends had a proper ceremony, a fine farewell.

 Cliff and I continue to pour glasses of Southern Comfort, but now we sip it all; we don’t drip any on my belly.
 We lift those glasses skyward.
 To our daughters!
 To our grandchildren!
-To our travels!
 To life!

 Have your faced cancer and needed a hysterectomy?
 Or have you had a hysterectomy for another medical condition?
 What were your emotions as you said goodbye to your reproductive organs?
 Do tell us your story!
 Please join the conversation and “like” and share this article to keep the discussion going.